Skiers, Snowboarders 'Pushing The Envelope' In Colorado's Backcountry

 “There is definitely interest in getting in the backcountry.
-Lots of people have different reasons for that, but we’re busy,” said Dan Burnett, Mission Coordinator for the Summit County Rescue Group.RELATED: Adams County Deputy Rescues Woman From Burning Mobile Home: 'It’s What We Sign Up For'
+Lots of people have different reasons for that, but we’re busy,” said Dan Burnett, Mission Coordinator for the Summit County Rescue Group.RELATED: Weekend Avalanche Deaths In The Backcountry Bring Total To 10 Fatalities In Colorado This Season

 The total number of avalanche fatalities across the U.S. hit 25 on Sunday following two separate accidents in Colorado.
 This compared to 23 in all last season; the first fatality was on Dec.
 8, 2019 and the last on April 28, 2020.